We all eat it every day. But which type of salt is best for your health?

 You can buy flower of salt here.

-Himalayan salt is believed to be the most beneficial – and the cleanest – salt available on this planet today.
+If you’re asking which type of salt is best for your health, look no further than Himalayan.
+This is believed to be the most beneficial – and the cleanest – salt available on this planet today.
 It boasts many therapeutic and health properties, and tastes great!
 It’s also perfect for using in bath soaks and body scrubs, and you can even use to to detox.

 Often pink, it can also be grey and comes from the Punjab region of Pakistan, around 190 miles from the Himalayas.
 The salt fields here are the oldest in the world, and date back to the Precambrian Age – that’s over 4 billion years ago when the planet was first formed!
 It is believed that these salts are the dried remnants of the Earth’s original primal sea.

 The health benefits of this kind of salt are many, and include: